 Conventional mortgages gained substantial popularity following the Great Depression, as oppressive qualification measurements barred many people from being able to purchase real estate.
 In response, the federal government started the Federal National Mortgage Association (or the FNMA, also known as Fannie Mae) and the Federal Home Loan Mortgage Corporation (FHLMC, or Freddie Mac) to counter the low homeownership rates.

 With improved mortgage terms and increased accessibility, homeownership financing challenges were alleviated and more people became empowered to enter the real estate market.
 Today conventional loans make up the majority of mortgages in the U.S. mortgage market.
 As we’re going to discuss, there are many variations on conventional loans, including some that comply with Fannie and Freddie and those that bypass conventional mortgage limitations.

-The Mortgage Shop is a conventional mortgage provider offering alternative loan options for individuals who want to invest in property on their terms.
-If you are looking for innovative investment property mortgage solutions to suit your financial goals, contact The Mortgage Shop today.
+The Mortgage Shop, LLC is a conventional mortgage provider offering alternative loan options for individuals who want to invest in property on their terms.
+If you are looking for innovative investment property mortgage solutions to suit your financial goals, contact The Mortgage Shop, LLC today.

 What are the Types of Conventional Loans?